BogdanovTimm/NotesOblivion/💻 IT/C/Concurrency/Concurrency.md

 The best way to access data local to threads is to use local variables: Takeaway 3.18.3.1 Pass thread-specific data through function arguments.
 Takeaway 3.18.3.2 Keep thread-specific state in local variables.
 In case this is not possible (or maybe too complicated), a special storage class and a dedicated data type allow us to handle thread-local data. _Thread_local is a storage class specifier that forces a thread-specific copy of the variable that is declared as such.
 The header threads.h also provides a macro thread_local, which expands to the keyword. <threads.h> Takeaway 3.18.3.3 A thread_local variable has one separate instance for each thread.
 That is, thread_local variables must be declared similar to variables with static storage duration: they are declared in file scope, or, if not, they must additionally be declared static (see subsection 13.2, table 13.1).
 As a consequence, they cannot be initialized dynamically.
 3.18.3.4 Use thread_local if initialization can be determined at compile time.

 If a storage class specifier is not sufficient because we have to do dynamic initialization and destruction, we can use thread-specific storage, tss_t.
 It abstracts the identification of thread-specific data into an opaque ID, referred to as key, and accessor functions to set or get the data:

+# Mutex (full lock)

+Use mutex only if you have variable that must be created at runtime